NaLelqGoshkaFerarito/PSW_G10/README.md

 For the sake of brevity a description of those is omitted, but they are just getters.

 ## ClientMQTT
-Receives data from an MQTT broker and cleans it up so that out `BrokerInteract` class can implement it.
+Receives data from an MQTT broker and cleans it up so that the MQTT functionality can be implemented.
 A prettier implementation of the default client.

 ### Variables
 1. Static variables